 Mission: To fly Tennessee Valley Korean War veterans to Washington, D.C. to visit their memorial and others for a day of remembrance and gratitude for their service to our Nation and courage in the cause for freedom.

 When: Our 1st flight on November 12th, 2011 was a success (Mission Completed!).
-Our second and final flight is targeted for November, 2013... providing we raise the needed funds.
-But one thing is for sure - We Will Fly!
+Our second and final flight will happen once we raise the remaining needed funds - But one thing is for sure - We Will Fly!

 Every dollar helps and we greatly appreciate it!